My ultimate Nürburgring experience

 The Race Track

-The Nürburgring is quite popular and famous for many reason.
-The smaller Grand Prix race track was built in 1984, and a much longer Nordschleife “North loop” track which was built in the 1920s around the village and medieval castle of Nürburg in the Eifel mountains.
-Furthermore the track is also known to be one of the world’s most dangerous racing tracks and has been nicknamed the ‚Green Hell‘ long before Niki Lauda had his accident in 1972.
+The Nürburgring is famous for many reasons.
+The smaller Grand Prix track opened in 1984, while the much longer Nordschleife, the “North Loop”, dates back to the 1920s and winds around the village and medieval castle of Nürburg in the Eifel mountains.
+Known as one of the world’s most dangerous racing circuits, the track earned its nickname, the “Green Hell”, long before Niki Lauda’s accident in 1972.

 Click for more details about the track here.